 FanDuel Daily Fantasy Football Helper: Week 18 (Saturday Slate)

-As always, we recommend checking out all of numberFire's daily fantasy tools at your disposal.
-In particular, our weekly projections can help you nail down who might be the slate's top scorers and best values while the heat map is a great way to get a general overview of the slate's implied totals and every team's strengths and weaknesses.
-(Set the slate to Saturday only.)
+As always, we recommend checking out all of numberFire's daily fantasy tools.
+Our weekly projections can help you nail down who might be the slate's top scorers and best values -- you'll need to change the slate to Saturday only on the slate tab -- while the heat map is a great way to get a general overview of the slate's implied totals and every team's strengths and weaknesses.

 Let's dive into each position and see which players stand out as good options.